UNIX / Linux Shell Scripting Tutorial

 IFS=:

-echo "Please input three data separated by colons ..."
+echo "Please input some data separated by colons ..."

 read x y z